jciccio/react-js-banner/README.md

 # Changelog

 ### v0.7.0
 * New function callback when the popup hides.
-This should be used with the visible time prop.
+This should be used with the visible time prop, call and return the id given as param
+* Breaking Change: Banner Id new prop required
+* Enhanced fade in / out animations

 ### v0.6.1
 * Removed Polyfill Dependency
 * Package size decreased!

 ### v0.6.0
 * Bug Fixes